ArthurDeWitt/TeachMeSkills_C26_Lesson_4_HW/README.md

 Fill it with arbitrary names of people.
 Sort the array and output the result to the console.
 # AdditionalTask3
-Implementation of the bubble sorting algorithm
+Implementation of the bubble sorting algorithm.